-Milk Snakes contain some of the most beautiful subspecies of any genus but they're also easy to keep in captivity which explains why they are incredibly popular with reptile hobbyists.
+Milk Snakes include some of the most beautiful subspecies of any genus and they are easy to keep in captivity which explains why they are incredibly popular with reptile hobbyists.
 The genus of Milk Snakes contains an incredible variety snakes that have a large range of sizes and habitats.
 Milk Snakes come from grasslands, farmlands, pine and deciduous forests and generally reach adult sizes all the way from 2 to 5 feet.
-For these reasons, it is difficult to provide a single care sheet for all species & subspecies of Milk Snakes but below is a basic outline of how to keep your Milk Snake happy and healthy.
-At Big Apple Pet Supply, we carry 9 different types of Milk Snakes and all of our Milk Snakes are bred in house as we maintain a strict quality control.
+For these reasons, it is difficult to provide a single care sheet for all species and subspecies of Milk Snakes, but below is a basic outline of how to keep your Milk Snake happy and healthy.
+At Big Apple Pet Supply, we carry only Captive Bred Milk Snakes to maintain strict quality control.

-Baby and Juvenile Milk Snakes can be set up in an enclosure as small as a 10 gallon (20" x 10" x 12"H) but adults should be housed in a larger enclosure of 20 to 70 gallons (36" x 18" x 25"H) depending on their full adult size as this would allow for additional room and a better design.
+Baby and juvenile Milk Snakes can be set up in an enclosure as small as a 10 gallon (20" x 10" x 12"H) but adults should be housed in a larger enclosure of 20 to 70 gallons (36" x 18" x 25"H) depending on their full adult size to allow for additional room and a better design.
+For example, a subspecies that becomes a 4 foot adult should be housed in an enclosure at least 40 gallons in size.
 There is no such thing as a cage too big for a Milk Snake so larger is always much better than smaller.
-For example, a subspecies that becomes a 4 foot adult should be housed in an enclosure at least 40 gallons in size.
 Since like most snakes, Milk Snakes are escape artists, a secure screen top is absolutely critical to keep your snake from escaping the enclosure.
-A Big Apple Acrylic Cage would make an ideal enclosure... we'll be happy to set you up with the correct cage, heating, lighting and accessories for your new pet.

 You should NEVER house more than one Milk Snake together as Milk Snakes sometimes are cannibalistic.

-As with all reptiles, Milk Snakes need a thermal gradient consisting of a warm side (86 Deg.
-F) and a cool side (78 Deg.
-F).
-The best way to heat your Milk Snake’s enclosure is with a combination of a heat mat and ceramic heat emitter.
-We recommend the Intellitemp Heat Mat and Black Heat Ceramic Infrared Heat Emitter to accomplish the heating of your Milk Snake's cage.
-The heat mat and ceramic heat emitter should be located on one side while the other side should not have any heat source.
-It is a good idea to control the ceramic emitter with a thermostat but make sure to purchase a quality thermometer to keep track of your warm and cool sides.
-Thermometers and thermostats are available in our heating supply section.
+As with all reptiles, Milk Snakes need a thermal gradient consisting of a warm side (86° F) and a cool side (78° F).
+The best way to heat your Milk Snake’s enclosure is with a combination of heat mat and ceramic heat emitter.
+We recommend the Intellitemp Heat Mat and Big Apple Black Heat Infrared Ceramic Heat Emitter.
+The heat mat and ceramic heat emitter should be on one side while the other side should not have any heat source.
+We recommend controlling the ceramic emitter with a thermostat, such as the BAH-500 or BAH-1000DC, and monitoring the temperatures with a thermometer.

-Milk Snakes MUST have hiding places in their enclosure as it is essential to their well being.
-The shelter can be anything from a cardboard box to an attractive repti-shelter, hiding hut or cave.
-Please note that we have a large selection of shelters in our habitat Furnishings section.
-It is always a good idea to have a shelter on the warm side and on the cool side.
-There are a lot of commercial choices available but if you choose to make one yourself please make sure that it is sturdy enough that there is no potential for collapsing and crushing your snake.
+It is essential to the well-being of your Milk Snakes to have hiding places in their enclosure.
+The shelter can be anything from a Big Apple Basic Reptile Hide Box to a decorative reptile shelter, hiding hut or cave.
+It is always a good idea to have one shelter on the warm side and one on the cool side.
+If you choose to make a hiding place yourself, please make sure it is sturdy enough that there is no potential for collapsing and crushing your snake.

 It is essential that you provide your Milk Snake with a large water bowl.
 The bowl should be large enough that the Milk Snake can soak its entire body in but not so big that it might have a difficult time getting in or out of the bowl.
 Place the water dish on the cool side of the cage so that it does not evaporate quickly.

-Feeding live or pre-killed has been a question we are often asked.
-Everyone has their own opinion on this subject but we are emphatic that thawed frozen rodents is a much better option.
-First, feeding thawed rodents is easier and secondly it's substantially less expensive because you can purchase rats or mice in bulk and then store them in the freezer.
-However, more importantly, it is significantly safer for the snake.
-The bottom line is that a thawed mouse will never bite or chew on your snake in defense.
-We have seen nasty rodent bites inflicted on snakes when fed live rodents... we suggest you play it smart and go with feeding thawed prey items.
-We have a huge selection of frozen feeders that we deliver right to your door in our Frozen Feeders section of our website.
+Feeding live or pre-killed is a question we are often asked.
+Opinions vary on this subject but we are emphatic that thawed frozen rodents are a much better option.
+First, feeding thawed rodents is easier and second it's substantially less expensive because you can purchase rats or mice in bulk and then store them in the freezer.
+More importantly, it is significantly safer for the snake.
+The bottom line is a thawed prey mouse or rat will never bite or chew on your snake in defense.
+We have seen nasty rodent bites inflicted on snakes when fed live rodents.
+We suggest you play it smart and go with feeding thawed prey items.
+At Big Apple Pet Supply, we carry a huge selection of frozen feeders that we deliver right to your door.

-It is important to feed high quality rodents to your snake but it is always a good idea to coat the rodent with a bit of vitamin and calcium powders before feeding them.
-We carry a full line of quality insect food and reptile vitamins and calcium in our Food section.
+It is important to feed high quality rodents to your snake and it is always a good idea to coat the rodent with a bit of vitamin and calcium powders before feeding them.
+We carry a full line of quality reptile vitamins and calcium.

 Milk Snakes require minimal maintenance as they usually excrete small amounts of semi-solid fluid.
 Aspen and similar substrates allow for quick cleaning of feces and using one of our scoopers (for sale in our cleaning section) you can perform this task when defecation occurs.
-The bedding should be completely thrown out and the entire cage (including all accessories) should be washed with Quat Plus (available in our cleaning section) or a mild detergent at least once every four to five months.
+The bedding should be completely thrown out and the entire cage (including all accessories) should be washed at least once every four to five months with Quat TB Pet Area Cleaner, Deodorizer & Stain Remover or a mild detergent.
 If using paper towels, change all paper towels at least once a week.

 Hibernation while being natural for Milk Snakes in the wild is not necessary for pet Milk Snakes.
 We believe you should heat your Milk Snakes throughout the winter so that they continue to eat, drink and be active.
 A general reduction in feeding behavior is normal during winter months due to temperature fluctuations in your house.
 As long as they keep fairly consistent weight it is generally not an issue and normal feeding typically resume in the spring.